-Writer-director James Cameron is making another cinema history with the breathtaking new 3D technology in his latest sensation “Avatar” which has swept the world with more surprises giving a new dimension to the world of cinema.
-Cameron developed this new technology that could finally revolutionize the film making by getting the 3D and the CGI to new heights while mixing the real footage and the motion-captured CGI in an immersive 3D technology.
+Writer-director James Cameron is making another cinema history with the breathtaking new 3D technology in his latest sensation, “Avatar,” which has swept the world with more surprises giving a new dimension to the world of cinema.
+Cameron developed this new technology that could finally revolutionize film making by getting the 3D and the CGI to new heights while mixing the real footage and the motion-captured CGI in an immersive 3D technology.
 A brief review of the technologies used by the director that powered some of the most stunning effects of the movie is given below:

 Performance Capture by CGI

-Cameron has used the Computer generated imagery (CGI) extensively in Avatar.
-Though he has already been using it since his earlier movies days like Terminator2: Judgment Day, and Total Recall, but in Avatar he specifically used a novel technique called “image-based facial performance capture” that required actors to wear some special headgears already equipped with a camera.
+Cameron has used Computer-generated imagery (CGI) extensively in Avatar.
+Though he has already been using it since his earlier movie days, like Terminator2: Judgment Day and Total Recall, in Avatar, he specifically used a novel technique called “image-based facial performance capture” that required actors to wear some special headgears already equipped with a camera.
 As the actors performed, the camera transmitted facial movements that were put on the virtual characters.
-This made the movements of the body back to a connected array of systems which acted out their scenes on a ‘performance capture’ stage six times bigger than anything that was ever used earlier in the industry.
+This made the body’s movements back to a connected array of systems that acted out their scenes on a ‘performance capture’ stage six times bigger than anything that was ever used earlier in the industry.
 This resulted in an amazingly emotional authenticity by the movie characters.
-The movie’s footage was built from around 70% CGI including its female lead.
+The movie’s footage was built from around 70% CGI, including its female lead.

-All the movie’s animations were rendered by Weta Digital, the digital-effects studio of Peter Jackson, and a huge team of the artists were constantly working for over a year to transfer the renderings to the photo-realistic images.
-Every minute detail was taken care of, by rendering every tree, leaf or even rock individually with the most innovative methods in rendering, lighting and shading that used over a petabyte (1000 terabytes) of hard disk storage.
+All the movie’s animations were rendered by Weta Digital, the digital-effects studio of Peter Jackson.
+A huge team of artists was constantly working for over a year to transfer the renderings to the photo-realistic images.
+Every minute detail was taken care of by rendering every tree, leaf, or even rock individually with the most innovative methods in rendering, lighting, and shading used over a petabyte (1000 terabytes) of hard disk storage.

 Stereoscopic 3D Fusion Camera System